 Large Format & Color Printing

-- Large format poster printing - standard dimensions are 35" height by 48" width.
+- Large format poster printing for academic purposes - standard poster dimensions are 35" height by 48" width.

-For self-service instructions on printing a poster from InDesign, Acrobat, PowerPoint or Google Slides please see documents located in the media center's wall-mounted basket above the scanner.
+For self-service instructions on printing a poster from InDesign, Acrobat, PowerPoint or Google Slides please see documents located in the media center's wall-mounted basket above the scanner, or download digital versions below.
 There are separate instructions for printing from Macs and Dells.

 Sample Adobe InDesign Poster Templates for Sigma Xi, as well as great design tips, are available at Colin Purrington's website.